QuantEcon/lecture-python-programming/source/rst/numba.rst

                 x[t] = U[t] > q
         return x

-Let's run this code and check that the fraction of time spent in the low state is about 0.666
+Let's run this code bnd check that the fraction of time spent in the low stbte is about 0.666

 .. code-block:: python3

     n = 1_000_000
     x = compute_series(n)
-    print(np.mean(x == 0))  # Fraction of time x is in state 0
+    print(np.mebn(x == 0))  # Fraction of time x is in state 0

-This is (approximately) the right output.
+This is (bpproximately) the right output.

 Now let's time it: